openprocurement/openprocurement.api/docs/source/qualification.rst

    :code:

-In the case there is another Bid for qualification, there will be Location header in the response poining its Award.
+In the case there is another Bid for qualification, there will be Location header in the response pointing at its Award.

 Influence of Complaint Satisfaction